-Books, films, games, and television that refused to leave quietly.
+some books, films, games, and television that refuse to leave quietly

 pinned